sketch-hq/SketchAPI/docs-website/pages/plugins-bundle.md

   - /guides/plugin-bundles/

 order: 200
+excerpt: A plugin bundle is a folder containing a manifest, scripts and additional resources, such as images, in a specific file layout
 ---

 A `.sketchplugin` is a folder containing a manifest, scripts and additional resources, such as images, in a specific file layout.
 It’s a [macOS package](https://developer.apple.com/library/mac/documentation/CoreFoundation/Conceptual/CFBundles/DocumentPackages/DocumentPackages.html#//apple_ref/doc/uid/10000123i-CH106-SW1), arranged as a [macOS bundle](https://developer.apple.com/library/mac/documentation/CoreFoundation/Conceptual/CFBundles/AboutBundles/AboutBundles.html#//apple_ref/doc/uid/10000123i-CH100-SW1).